 On August 22, 2014, the Company issued an unsecured convertible note in the amount of \$1,750 to BK Consulting and used the proceeds to fund its operations.
-The unsecured convertible note is non-interest bearing, due on demand and convertible into common stock at a rate of \$0.002 per share.
+The unsecured convertible note is non-interest bearing, due on demand and convertible into common stock at a rate of \$0.0032 per share (post reverse-split).

 On September 2, 2014, the Company issued an unsecured convertible note in the amount of \$2,000 to BK Consulting and used the proceeds to fund its operations.
-The unsecured convertible note is non-interest bearing, due on demand and convertible into common stock at a rate of \$0.002 per share.
+The unsecured convertible note is non-interest bearing, due on demand and convertible into common stock at a rate of \$0.0032 per share (post reverse-split).

 On October 15, 2014, the Company issued an unsecured convertible note in the amount of \$1,250 to BK Consulting and used the proceeds to fund its operations.
-The unsecured convertible note is non-interest bearing, due on demand and convertible into common stock at a rate of \$0.002 per share.
+The unsecured convertible note is non-interest bearing, due on demand and convertible into common stock at a rate of \$0.0032 per share (post reverse-split).

 On November 3, 2014, the Company issued an unsecured convertible note in the amount of \$200 to BK Consulting and used the proceeds to fund its operations.
-The unsecured convertible note is non-interest bearing, due on demand and convertible into common stock at a rate of \$0.002 per share.
+The unsecured convertible note is non-interest bearing, due on demand and convertible into common stock at a rate of \$0.0032 per share (post reverse-split).